VinceCabs/GAUnit/docs/getting_started/write_your_tracking_plan.rst

 ------------------------------

 GAUnit offers various ways to define a *tracking plan*.
 Below, you will use a JSON file.
-You could also use Google Sheet or Python dictionary to define which events you expect for your test case, but that's for later (see :ref:`howtos`).
+You could also use Google Sheets or Python dictionaries to define which events you expect for your test case, but that's for later (see :ref:`howtos`).

 First, create a ``tracking_plan.json`` file where you specify the expected